Celebrate Small Business Month with our most popular business-only savings

 Lust, Money & Murder is the first novel in a groundbreaking series.
 Wells’s writing is relentless and enthralling with a unique ability that enables the reader to identify with each individual character.
 I personally saw a lot of myself found myself in Elaine’s character; and this alone forged a connection between me and the protagonist which led to me wanting to know even more about her.
 Particularly as the novel ended with an almighty cliffhanger that has led me to purchase the next installment in the series.
 I cannot recommend this story enough.
 Well done, Mike Wells.
 Well done.

-4.0 out of 5 stars Wonderful thriller
+4.0 out of 5 stars A good, quick read

 Report an issue